 8. The Food Fiesta.
 There are several food stalls aligned that will let you explore different Indian cuisines from across the country.
 Do not miss this unique opportunity to relish different regional cuisines of India.

-By Rail.
+By Train.
 Puri Railway Station is the nearest railway station which is just 31 kilometres away from Konark City.
 Malatipatpur Railway Station is another nearest railway station to Konark.
 It is approximately 36 kilometres away from Konark which will take around 40 minutes via Puri-Konark Marine Drive.
 The railway station serves Malatipatpur village and other nearby regions.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here